TIMBER DECK D-I-Y (EZYDECK)

 - Take a second tile and align its plastic connecting tabs on the edge of the first tile

-- Continue the process, adding tiles in both directions, ensuring each tile is securely locked to the neighboring tiles.
+- Continue the process, adding tiles in both directions, ensuring that each tile is securely locked to the neighboring tiles.